 Regarding the new tracer material, researcher Dr. Dae Moon notes, “Conventional imaging with ultrasonography, CT venography or CT pulmonary angiography is typically unable to distinguish old thromboemboli from new and potentially unstable thromboemboli.
 The 18F-GP1 tracer used in this study offers the unique ability to detect, characterize and track newly formed thrombi that have a high risk for embolization and further complication.”

 Better diagnosis and anatomical information about blood clots reduces overtreatment in patients with low risk, and improves the chances of treatment and recovery without complication in high risk patients.
 With more clinical trials ahead, study authors hope the new imaging tracer improves diagnostic ability for seeing and treating DVTs before they become deadly.

 Speak with an experienced medical malpractice lawyer today

-The law firm of Schochor, Federico and Staton, P.A. delivers aggressive legal representation to individuals and families hurt by medical mistake.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. delivers aggressive legal representation to individuals and families hurt by medical mistake.
 Serving clients throughout the country from offices in Baltimore, Maryland, and Washington, DC, we offer a free consultation to discuss your case.
 Contact us or call 410-234-1000 today.